 Why Was The Mosquito Abatement Courier Team Formed?

 The Mosquito Abatement Courier Team was formed in 2005 as a response to the rapid spread of the West Nile virus in California.
-It was made possible through the partnership between the San Francisco Public Utilities Commission and Pestec, the program’s host.
+It was made possible through the partnership between the San Francisco Public Utilities Commission and Pestec, an Integrated Pest Management company, the program’s host.
 West Nile virus is an arbovirus spread by infected mosquitoes.
 The first reported case of West Nile Virus in the U.S. was in 1999 in New York and it appeared in California two years later.
 According to the Center for Disease Control, West Nile Virus in the U.S. has claimed 1,911 lives from 1999-2015.
 From 2003 to 2016 there have been over 6,000 human cases of West Nile Virus within the State of California.
 In the same period there were 248 West Nile Virus related fatalities statewide.

 What is the Mosquito Abatement Courier Team doing?

 The team bikes and walks throughout the city from mid-February through October 31st to: